indigoUan/ScarletEnginePublic/exception-guide.md

 The last line of the "Calls" list tries to use a null function.
 See the [Null Object Reference](https://github.com/indigoUan/ScarletEnginePublic/blob/main/exception-guide.md#null-object-reference) entry.

 ## Chart Reading Error: OutsideBounds
+There are two possible causes:
+* The ATRO file was created for a version of the engine that uses a different ATRO format.
+If that's the case use the version that created the ATRO file to export a JSON equivalent and convert it back to ATRO on your version.
-There's no fixing this (sorry!).
-Discard the chart file and use JSON chart files instead (here's praying for your sake that you have a backup🙏).
+* String values of the source JSON cannot go above 255 in length and will result in a corrupt ATRO file.
+In that case there's no fixing this.
+Discard the ATRO file and use JSON chart files instead (here's praying for your sake that you have a backup🙏).